richard-austin/security-cam/README.md

 ###### For the NTP time control to work, you must then set the cameras NTP server address to the NVR IP address.

 ## Development
+Pre built .deb files for deployment on a Raspberry pi 4 are available in the Releases section.
+The requirements to build the project yourself are detailed below: -
 #### Platform for Development
 * Ubuntu 23.04 (Lunar Lobster) on PC (Windows WSL2 or direct boot)